Estell Manor School District

-Estell Manor School District is a community public school district in Estell Manor, in Atlantic County, New Jersey, United States, serving students in kindergarten through eighth grade.
+Estell Manor School District is a community public school district in Estell Manor, in Atlantic County, in the U.S. state of New Jersey, serving students in kindergarten through eighth grade.

-As of the 2021–22 school year, the district, comprised of one school, had an enrollment of 181 students and 16.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.3:1.
-In the 2016–17 school year, Estell Manor was the 36th-smallest enrollment of any school district in the state, with 172 students.
+As of the 2022–23 school year, the district, comprised of one school, had an enrollment of 180 students and 15.8 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.4:1.